martanto/DashVolcano/README.md

 Set-up and Directory structure
 --

 To install DashVolcano on your computer, the DashVolcano repository should be downloaded from github to your computer.
 It contains the folders DashVolcano.1.0, GeorocGVPmapping, GeorocDataset and the files GVP_Eruption_Results.xlsx, GVP_Volcano_List.xlsx.
+The folder DashVolcano can be placed inside Home, inside Documents, or elsewhere.

 The resulting directory structure will thus be: